fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 5. `Limit By Label Key`: Determines the specific label key used for enforcing rate limits.
 We'll use `user_id` as an example.
 6. `Control point`: It can be a particular feature or execution block within a service.
-We'll use `rate-limiting-example` as an example.
+We'll use `rate-limiting-feature` as an example.

 ![Rate Limit Test](./assets/per-user-rate-limiting/rate-limit-test.png)